MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 You will follow the below outline to design the Power Apps portal:

-* A Power Apps portal needs to be provisioned in the Common Data Service environment.
+* Provision a Power Apps portal in the Common Data Service environment
-* A webpage will be configured to show a list of the buildings.
+* Create and configure a webpage to show a list of the buildings
+* Create a new theme and apply it to the portal

 ## Prerequisites